spray/spray/docs/documentation/spray-routing/predefined-directives-alphabetically.rst

 ====================================== =================================================================================
 :ref:`-alwaysCache-`                   Wraps its inner Route with caching support using a given cache instance, ignores
                                        request ``Cache-Control`` headers
-:ref:`-authenticate-`                  Tries to authenticate the user with a given authenticator and either extract a
+:ref:`-anyParam-`                      Extracts a parameter either from a form field or from query parameters (in that
-                                       an object representing the user context or rejects :ref:`-authorize-`                     Applies a given authorization check to the request and rejects if it doesn't pass
+                                       order), rejects if no form field of query param of the given name can be found :ref:`-anyParams-`                     Same as :ref:`-anyParam-`, except for several parameters at once :ref:`-authenticate-`                  Tries to authenticate the user with a given authenticator and either extract a an object representing the user context or rejects :ref:`-authorize-`                     Applies a given authorization check to the request and rejects if it doesn't pass